ARTICLE I – Name

 Section 5. – Committees

-B) At the Board of Governors meeting immediately following the May Annual Meeting, the President shall either appoint new or rename existing committees, subject to Board approval.
+B At the Board of Governors meeting immediately following the May Annual Meeting, the President shall either appoint new or rename existing committees, subject to Board approval.
 The responsibilities of each committee and a list of the respective committee members and Chairperson shall be distributed to each member of the Board no later than June 30.
+The Chair of each committee shall be a member of the Board; committee members may come from the membership.
+The Chair is responsible for organizing meetings of their committees and reporting their actions or plans to the Board.

 C) Committees shall make recommendations to the Board concerning matters within their jurisdiction and shall obtain Board approval before committing any Society funds beyond their budget.